-- Request for Limited Principal Investigator (PI) Status
+- Principal investigator (PI)

-More than a dozen full-time professionals are dedicated to working with principal investigators to develop, submit and manage grant proposals and projects by:
+WCER provides guidance for researchers who want to apply for grants.
+More than a dozen fulltime professionals are dedicated to working with PIs to develop, submit, and manage grant proposals and projects by:

 - coordinating communications among investigators, funding agencies, campus schools and colleges, the Research and Sponsored Program Office, and Institutional Review Board

 - supplying pre-award administrative guidance

-- managing office assignments, design and furniture procurement to meet research needs
+- managing office assignments, design, and furniture procurement to meet research needs

 - producing monthly financial reports and projections for each project